Why does Nespresso taste burnt, bitter or bad?

 1. Clean your Nespresso machine Regularly

-2. Use Filter water for brewing coffee
+2. Use Filtered water for brewing coffee

 3. Descale your Nespresso machine regularly